-Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 0.00 \$8,125,002 Economic Development Partnership and Visit Alexandria Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year and includes increases and/or decreases in salaries & benefits, contracts, and materials and include a \$300,000 increase in the AEDP City contribution in the base budget and a \$200,000 increase in the Visit Alexandria City contribution in 0.00 \$500,000 Visit Alexandria Sustaining Advertising - This service expansion will allow Visit Alexandria to maintain initiatives developed during Covid recovery which have yielded significant growth in consumption tax revenues that support the City's General Fund.
-The FY 2025 budget includes a one-time \$200,000. contribution.
-Council through its Add/Delete process further enhanced this funding with a one-time 0.00 \$700,000 Visit Alexandria Visitor Guide Reduction - The FY 2025 budget includes a \$12,000 reduction in the Visitor Guide print budget.
+Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 0.00 \$8,125,002 Economic Development Partnership and Visit Alexandria Current services adjustment-Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year and includes increases and/or decreases in salaries & benefits, contracts, and materials and include a \$300,000 increase in the AEDP City contribution in the base budget and a \$200,000 increase in the Visit Alexandria City contribution in base budget.
+0.00 \$500,000 Visit Alexandria Sustaining Advertising - This service expansion will allow Visit Alexandria to maintain initiatives developed during Covid recovery which have yielded significant growth in consumption tax revenues that support the City's General Fund.
+The proposed budget includes a one-time \$200,000. contribution.
+0.00 \$200,000 Visit Alexandria Visitor Guide Reduction - The proposed budget included a \$12,000 reduction in the Visitor Guide print budget.
 This represents a 10% elimination in total copies.
 This will eliminate some distribution in hotels outside of Alexandria, and the I-95 corridor.
 However, it will retain distribution to Alexandria-based hotels and street courtesy boxes and Virginia welcome centers.
-0.00 (\$12,000) Visit Alexandria Web Site Support Reduction -The FY 2025 budget includes an \$30,000 reduction in web site support.
+0.00 (\$12,000) Visit Alexandria Web Site Support Reduction-The proposed budget included an \$30,000 reduction in web site support.
 This reduction will slow the pace/eliminate some of the ongoing website support and enhancements to VisitAlexandria.com.
 However, it is not expected to impact critical site maintenance or trouble shooting current functionality issues.
 0.00 (\$30,000) Economic Development Partnership Targeted Business Outreach-The FY 2025 budget includes a 50% reduction of this service.
 This would eliminate remaining budget for targeted business outreach and engagement efforts.
 This new reduction also eliminates the ability to advertise in regions outside the Washington, DC Metropolitan area.
 The reduction would also limit AEDP's efforts to engage companies that are already in Alexandria.
 0.00 (\$35,684) Economic Development Partnership Economic and Fiscal Impact Studies -The FY 2025 budget includes a one-time \$100,000 contribution to focus efforts on attracting "catalyst developments' that build on the initiative of investing in neighborhood-defining projects.
 The goal is to expedite investment in future developments that are more commercial than residential to help balance the tax base.
 0.00 \$100,000